 - Mayura Davda Shah, MAYU Founder and Creative Director

-The fashion industry is the second-largest polluter globally.
+The fashion industry is one of the largest polluters globally.
 It has a catastrophic contribution to climate change.
 Luckily, many large brands and retailers are taking these issues seriously and incorporate sustainable practices into their daily operations.

 "Applications like Pinterest is largely responsible for bringing transformation.
 Capsule Wardrobe is a thing now which translates to cutting down of accesses, sticking to essentials, and following a streamlined approach towards fashion.
 It is interesting to see how international brands are redefining their ways of sourcing fabrics, keeping the environment in mind to reduce their carbon footprints.
 Industry players are now finding and adapting ways to reduce the use of excess fabric and minimize wasting materials."

 Green business is booming.
 Unfortunately, sustainability is also a marketing strategy.
 Many fashion companies make misleading claims about the environmental benefits of their products or services.
 Greenwash drives sales from a favorable image.